Jefferson County, located in southeastern Iowa, has a population of 17,325. It is governed by a Board of Supervisors.

 Holiday Hours County Courthouse offices:

-Click here for Notice: Fiscal Year 2022 Proposed Budget
+Click here for Notice of Public Hearing: Fiscal Year 2023 Proposed Budget

 Click here for List: Nuisance Property Cleanup List 9-28-20